5 Causes and 5 Symptoms of Vulvitis

 Vulvitis is an inflammation of the vulva.
-This isn’t a severe disease, but it is a medical problem that results from a series of variable causes.
+While it isn’t a severe disease, it is a medical problem that results from a variety of causes.
 These can include:

 - External irritation

-There are also other vaginal infections that usually come with this inflammation.
-These include vaginitis or genital herpes.
-But, it’s easy to fight this problem with the help of your gynecologist.
+Also, there are other vaginal infections that usually come with this swelling.
+For example, these include vaginitis or genital herpes.
+However, it’s easy to fight this problem with the help of your gynecologist.

 Causes of vulvitis

 Our intimate area is incredibly delicate.
-There are many factors that can affect it.
-In the case of vulva inflammation, there are several reasons that this can happen.
+So, there are many factors that can affect it.
+There are several reasons why this swelling can happen.

 The most important are: